KadeLehman/inputvalidator/README.md

 ## Phone Number

-- Maximum of 22 characters per phone number.
+- Between 7 and 22 characters per phone number.
 The program will reject the number otherwise.
 - Leading spaces are forbidden.
 - Accepts numbers, up to one "+" (international dialling prefix), optional parenthesis for area code, characters resembling "extension" (ext, x...), and these other symbols in the following quotes: ".-/ "
 - Due to the whitelist nature of this regex, line terminators and other symbols/ASCII/unicode characters are not allowed.
 - Deny area codes 001, 555 (invalid) and 000 (telemarketer/VoIP).
 Deny country codes with only zeroes (invalid).

-### Valid Phone Numbers
+### Sample of valid phone numbers

 - 678-987-0933 xt4811
 - +13 (31) 345-3456